 I’ve seen many stores with missing, outdated, or even error-prone structured data.
 Those stores aren’t able to take advantage of even the most basic Google search enhancements.

-If you’re not sure if JSON-LD for SEO would help you, just reply to this email with your store url and I’ll give you a free Structured Data Audit.
+If you’re not sure if JSON-LD for SEO would help you, share your store URL and I’ll give you a free Structured Data Audit.

 Get more organic search traffic for your Shopify store